Gaudin Models and Multipoint Conformal Blocks II: Comb channel vertices in 3D and 4D: Review and Summary of Results

 In section~\ref{sect:GeneralizedWeyl} we will massage the answer and thereby pass to a much more compact algebraic formulation where we construct the Hamiltonian from the generators of a deformation of some generalized Weyl algebra.
 The commutation relations of its three generators $A, A^\dagger$ and $N$ depend on the spins of the fields, see eqs.\ \eqref{NA*} - \eqref{A*A_alpha}.
 In the limit of $d=3$ this algebra is actually well known in the literature on quiver varieties where it appears as a generalized Weyl algebra or deformed/quantized Kleinian singularity of affine type $\tilde A_3$.
 Our deformation to $d \neq 3$ can be seen to possess finite dimensional representations whenever the spin quantum numbers are integers, and the dimension of these representations coincides with the number of 3-point tensor structures.
 Once the algebra generated by $A, A^\dagger$ and $N$ is introduced, the expression for the Hamiltonian can be stated in a single line, see eq. \eqref{HamFac}.
 Obviously, this Hamiltonian does depend on the choice of conformal weights, unlike the algebra it is a part of.
 In some sense, the formulas of section~\ref{sect:GeneralizedWeyl} provide the most compact formulation of our vertex operators and we believe that similar formulations are likely to exist for higher dimensional vertex systems.
 Nevertheless, for the main focus of the current paper, the material of section~\ref{sect:GeneralizedWeyl} may be considered supplementary.

 Section~\ref{sect:MappingElliptic} contains the main new result of this paper: there we show that the vertex operators for all three vertex systems listed in eq. \eqref{eq:list} can be mapped to a CMS Hamiltonian, namely the Hamiltonian for a crystallographic elliptic model that was originally discovered by Etingof, Felder, Ma and Veselov about a decade ago, see \cite{etingof2011107}.
 This lemniscatic CMS Hamiltonian is spelled out in equation \eqref{LEFMV}.
 It is a fourth-order differential operator in a single variable $z$.
 The relation between the cross ratio $\mathcal{X}$ of the vertex system and the new elliptic variable $z$ is stated in eq.\ \eqref{X_z_CoV}.
 The map involves Weierstrass' elliptic function $\wp(z)$.
 The lemniscatic Hamiltonian contains three non-trivial coefficient functions $g_p(z)$ which are defined in eqs.\ \eqref{gFp2}-\eqref{gFp0}.
-These coefficient functions depend on seven independent parameters $m_{i,\nu}$ with $i=1, \dots, 4,$ and $\nu =0,1,2$, subject to the five constraints given in eq.\ \eqref{eq:mconstraint}.
+These coefficient functions depend on 12 multiplicities $m_{i,\nu}$ with $i=1, \dots, 4,$ and $\nu =0,1,2$, subject to the five constraints given in eq.\ \eqref{eq:mconstraint}, such that there are only seven remaining independent parameters.
 These determine the coupling constants in the coefficient functions $g_p(z)$ through eq.\ \eqref{eq:kMd} and eqs.\ \eqref{level2}-\eqref{level4}.
 For each of the three single variable vertex systems we determine the parameters $m_{i,\nu}$ in equations \eqref{eq:kMd} and \eqref{mMd10}-\eqref{mMd41} (type I, II; for type II one sets $\ell_2=0$) and \eqref{mMM410}-\eqref{mMM441} (type III).
 We note that in cases I and II, the vertex Hamiltonians do not exhaust the entire seven parameter family of lemniscatic models.
-In fact, for these two cases the parameters satisfy the additional constraint \eqref{eq:addmconstraint} that reduces the number of independent parameters to six.
+In fact, for these two cases the multiplicities satisfy the additional constraint \eqref{eq:addmconstraint} that reduces the number of independent parameters to six.
 Only for vertices of type III are the parameters of the lemniscatic model unrestricted.

-\section{Three-point Functions in Embedding Space}
+\section{Three-Point Functions in Embedding Space}